Universality of dissipative discrete time crystal formation: Introduction

-While it has been shown that DTCs can exhibit critical behaviors reminiscent of those observed in equilibrium systems, such as the divergence of the relaxation time \cite{yi-thomas_theory_2024, chinzei_criticality_2022, zhang_subexponential_2023} and fluctuations \cite{yi-thomas_theory_2024}, it remains to be seen whether a quench leading to the formation of a DTC exhibits universal behaviors.
-In this Letter, we demonstrate that the KZM holds for open systems transitioning from a disordered to a spatiotemporally ordered phase.
-To this end, we show that the AI approximation, which is the cornerstone of the KZM, applies to DLPO.
-As such, if a system with dimension $D \geq 1$ can be mapped onto a DLPO, then it can exhibit the main signatures of the KZM following a quench that results to a DTC.
-These signatures are the power law scaling with $\tau_{q}$ of the defect number and the transition delay from the time the system crosses the critical point.
+While it has been shown that DTCs can exhibit critical behaviors reminiscent of those observed in equilibrium systems, such as roton mode softening \cite{nie_mode_2023}, and the divergence of the relaxation time \cite{yi-thomas_theory_2024, chinzei_criticality_2022, zhang_subexponential_2023} and fluctuations \cite{yi-thomas_theory_2024}, it remains to be seen whether a quench leading to the formation of a DTC exhibits universal behaviors.
+In this work, we demonstrate that the KZM holds for open systems transitioning from a disordered to a spatiotemporally ordered phase.
+To this end, we show that the AI approximation, which is the cornerstone of the KZM, applies to a DLPO.
+A key implication of our work is that if a spatially extended system can be mapped onto a DLPO, then it should exhibit the main signatures of the KZM following a quench that leads to a DTC formation.
+These signatures are the power law scaling with the quench time $\tau_{q}$ of the defect number and the transition delay from the time the system crosses the critical point.
 We first test this prediction on the Sine-Gordon model (SGM), which is a paradigmatic model for studying classical DTCs \cite{yao_classical_2020}.
-We then consider the open Dicke lattice model (DLM) that describes a lattice of spin-boson systems subject to quantum fluctuations due to cavity dissipation \cite{zou_implementation_2014}.
-By considering these two systems, we verify the universality of the KZM on temporally ordered phases both in the classical and quantum regimes.
+We then consider the open Dicke lattice model (DLM), which describes a lattice of spin-boson systems subject to quantum fluctuations due to cavity dissipation \cite{zou_implementation_2014}.
+By considering these two systems, we verify the universality of the KZM on dynamical ordered phases both in the classical and quantum regimes.
+We propose a universality class for DTC-forming systems and show that both the SGM and the DLM fall under this class.
+Thus, we generalize the notion of universality to include dynamical phases.